 A love of reading and writing is at the very heart of our Immanuel curriculum.
 English is central to a child’s development, as it builds on their ability to communicate effectively with others through speech, writing and drama, and to listen with understanding.
 We strive to ensure that our children develop a passion for English which will allow them to fulfil their ambitions and contribute positively to our community.

 Education is a partnership and we aim to work closely with all our parents.
 We ask that in order to support your child in English, you encourage them to read widely at home to develop their love of books.
-We also ask that they see you as someone who enjoys reading and writing.
-This will impact greatly on your child’s spoken and written English.
-Any opportunities to write at home will also help to develop your child’s confidence in this area.
-Writing opportunities at home could include post cards, keeping a diary, shopping lists or even recipes.
+We also ask that they see you as someone who enjoys reading and writing as this will impact greatly on your child’s spoken and written English.
+Any opportunities to write at home will help to develop your child’s confidence.
+These could include post cards, keeping a diary, shopping lists or even recipes.

 We run workshops on how best to support your child at home with phonics, reading and writing throughout the year.

 Handwriting - https://teachhandwriting.co.uk/parents.html